CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5/CLC to AWS/Create Linux Protection Group.md

 2. Both production and recovery SRNs have been registered and peered

 ### Attach and Claim RAW Disks on Production SRN in CenturyLink Cloud
 1. Login to CLC Control portal https://control.ctl.io, select **Servers** under the **Infrastructure** tab.
 Confirm the Storage requirements for the Production Server (in this case Linux).
 Based on the Production Server O.S.
-Type and [Determine Storage Requirements], calculate the amount of storage that needs to be added.
+Type and [Determine Storage Requirements](Determine Storage Requirements.md), calculate the amount of storage that needs to be added.

 2. In the Navigation Tree, select the **SRN** you want to add storage to, then scroll down on the main data panel and select **edit storage**.
 3. Select **add storage** and then in the drop-down menu select **raw disk**.